on Oct 29, 2019, Updated Mar 06, 2021

 Canadian butter tarts are one of the many signature treats from Canada that were part of my boyhood, growing up in northern New York state.

 This old fashioned recipe for them is easy to make and taste just like what I remember from half a century ago.

-Butter Tarts are one of the hallmarks of Canadian sweet treats.
+Canadian Butter Tarts are one of the hallmarks of the Great White North.
 Some people prefer them with a firm filling and without raisins.

 Neatness has never been a strong point of mine, especially when it comes to savoring and enjoying something this delicious.
 It’s almost like a private moment.
-They are that good!
+These luscious little homemade pastries are that good!